5 Things You’re Doing Wrong with Tenant Screening

 If they have more people or more cars than you can legally or safely accommodate, say "no."

 Does this mean you need to be rude?
 Of course not.
-You can always say, "Oh, I'm sorry, but I just can't rent this apartment to a smoker.
-The whole property is non-smoking so you'd have to go out to the sidewalk even in winter, and you just won't be comfortable."
+You can always say, "Oh, I'm sorry, the whole property is non-smoking and it's our policy that we can't proceed with your application."

 2. You're Saying Discriminatory Things

 A very common question is, "Do you take Section 8?"
-Part of the reason this is so common is that Massachusetts employs "testers," who from time to time make inquiries.
+Part of the reason this is so common is that most landlords wrongly say "No Section 8."
+That's unlawful!
+Massachusetts employs "testers," who from time to time make inquiries to enforce this law.
 It is against Massachusetts law to discriminate against an applicant because they receive public assistance.
 The answer to "Do you take Section 8?" is always, "Yes, I do."

 Realistically you might never have taken Section 8 before.
 It's safe to admit that.
 Say, "Well, I haven't used that process before but I'm sure we can figure it out."
 Usually the tenant is only too happy to connect you with people who can answer your questions.